LucioDerin/solarNoonCalculator/README.md

 Python GUI program to calculate the solar noon in a given location, both at a given date or from today up to a certain date.

 ## Usage:
+- Navigate inside the folder of the program
+- Run the program by double clicking on `solarNoonCalculator.py` (or run it from the command line: `$ python3 solarNoonCalculator.py`): the GUI should appear
 - Specify the coordinates of the location in which the solar noon is to be evaluated:
     - Use the decimal degrees checkbox and input boxes, or the deg/prime/sec ones, according to your preference;
 - Specify the mode: